rcgprojectteam/ProjectTeamKnowledgebase/HowTo/Office 365 Migration with BitTitan/Office 365 Tenant End Point Preparation (Source or Destination).md

 ```
 Enable-OrganizationCustomization
 ```
-4. Retrieve the *DistinguishedName* property of the Mail Enabled Security Group created in (Part 1) by using this command wit the correct group name you chosen:
+4. Retrieve the *DistinguishedName* property of the Mail Enabled Security Group created in (Part 1) by using this command with the correct group name you chosen:
 ```
 Get-DistributionGroup -Identity "migration" |fl name, dist*
 ```